broadinstitute/wfl/docs/md/dev-process.md

 ## Process

-We always make feature branches from `master`, make pull requests, ask for reviews and merge back to `master` on Github.
+We always make feature branches from `main`, make pull requests, ask for reviews and merge back to `main` on Github.

-For the release process, please refer to the [release guide](/docs/md/dev-release.md)
+For the release process, please refer to the [release guide](../dev-release/)

 1. Clone the repo
     ```
     git@github.com:broadinstitute/wfl.git
     ```

-2. Start from the latest copy of the remote master
+2. Start from the latest copy of the remote main
     ```
-    git checkout master
+    git checkout main
-    git pull origin master
+    git pull origin main
     ```

 3. Create a feature branch